-Avoid the use of essential oils to the areas being treated, two weeks prior to commencement of radiotherapy, during and for six weeks after the completion of treatment.
-This is necessary to allow the skin and underlying tissues a chance to heal and settle down.
-Only use 1% dilution in all blends and preparations when treating other areas.
+- Liaise with clinical team to make them aware, and where possible, gain consent for treatment. - Avoid the use of essential oils to the areas being treated, two weeks prior to commencement of radiotherapy, during and for six weeks after the completion of treatment.
+This is necessary to allow inflammation of skin and underlying tissues associated with radiotherapy, to settle down. - Only use 1% dilution in all blends and preparations when treating other areas.